codeandstuf/CattleDepthCollection/README.md

 To get an accurate threshold it is imporant to crop the image horizontally to the smallest area needed.
 This prevents the surrounding objects from interfereing.
 When running this program the first picutre in from inputFolder will be shown.
- -You should click the upper bound, lower bound, left bount, right bound in that order.
+ - You should click the upper bound, lower bound, left bount, right bound in that order.
- -After clicking the mouse 4 times hit enter on your keyboard -The cropped photo will appear.
+ - After clicking the mouse 4 times hit enter on your keyboard
+ - The cropped photo will appear.
 If you are happy with the result hit enter again to run thresholding.
- -If you would like to select new crop values type r
+ - If you would like to select new crop values type r
 ```
 from CattleRealsense.ThresholdExtract import ThresholdExtract as te